baskaufs/msc/learning-sparql-ch3-part2-answers.md

       }
 ```

 ###7.
-Find pictures of bears and say what state they are in (note: states are 1st level administrative jurisdictions and coded as
+Find pictures of bears and say what state they are in (note: states are 1st level administrative jurisdictions and coded as gn:featureCode gn:A.ADM1
 ```
 SELECT DISTINCT ?placeName ?taglessName ?picture
 WHERE {